History

 The band is formed by Newsted and Smith in Arizona in 1984 and immediately becomes a leading part of the metal scene along with Sacred Reich thanks to intense underground promotion.
 Two demos are issued in 1985 (Metal Shock and self-titled) and the band appears on the Metal Massacre VII sampler.

-The debut is consequently released to acclaim via Metal Blade and convinces the public to take note of a new speed metal band from the USA.
-When Newsted is recruited by Metallica, the band replaces him first with Phil Rind of Sacred Reich and then Sentinel Beast's Mike Spencer.
-The band opens for Megadeth and Troy Gregory is in.
+The debut is consequently released to acclaim through Metal Blade and convinced the public to take note of a new speed metal band from the USA.
+When Metallica recruited Newsted, the band replaced him first with Phil Rind of Sacred Reich and then Sentinel Beast's Mike Spencer.
+Jason Newsted was gone, but he retained the rights to the name.
+The band opened for Megadeth and Troy Gregory was in.
+The bassist would remain in the band between 1988 and 1991 and move on to Prong and Swans.

-At this time the band signs with Elektra which, of course, is the label of Metallica.
-Weak sales figures mean the band is dropped and is now on MCA.
-This being the early nineties the band responds with a grungier sound.
-When in late 1999 Gregory defected to Prong, original guitarist Gilbert is welcomed back.
-The band, now back on Metal Blade, undergoes more line-up changes with Simpson declaring his future solely as a song writer.
-On the eve of a US tour in the summer of 2001 long time vocalist Eric AK decides to leave the fold as "the metal industry, has beaten me" and after twenty years he needs to make some money.
-AK's last show was, reportedly, the Thrash Of The Titans benefit concert for Chuck Billy where the band replaced Laaz Rockit at the last minute.
+At this time the band signed with Elektra which, of course, was the label of Metallica.
+Weak sales figures meant the band was dropped and was now on MCA.
+This brought the early ‘90s and the band responded with a grungy sound.
+The act toured with Mercyful Fate, Cathedral and Anacrusis in 1993.
+When in late 1999 Gregory defected to Prong, original guitarist Gilbert was welcomed back.
+The band, now back on Metal Blade, underwent more line-up changes with Simpson declaring his future solely as a songwriter.
+On the eve of a US tour in the summer of 2001 long time vocalist Eric AK decided to leave the fold as "the metal industry, has beaten me" and after twenty years he needed to make some money.
+AK's last show was, reportedly, the Thrash Of The Titans benefit concert for Chuck Billy where the band replaced Lääz Rockit at the last minute.
 Interestingly he had formed a country band earlier in the year.

-In the autumn of 2001 the band, who has recruited live singer James Rivera of Helstar and Destiny's End, calls a stop to its US tour due to a lack of audience.
+In the autumn of 2001 the band, who had recruited live singer James Rivera of Helstar and Destiny's End, called a stop to its US tour due to a lack of audience.
 Rarely had a band chosen a moniker so appropriately.

 Reviews